 For more details, see the GRiSP 2 Kickstarter page.

-We've been updating the website behind the scenes, and are in the process of moving our tutorials over from GitHub.
-Check out the full list of articles and blog posts.
+We've been updating the website behind the scenes, and are in the process of moving our tutorials to this website.
+Until we get that working, check out the full list on our GitHub wiki.

 The team continues to spread the gospel of GRiSP at Erlang-related conferences around the world.
 You can watch some of the talks from past conferences on our developer resources page.